quantshah/notebooks/README.md

 # notebooks
-A repository of various Jupyter (IPython) notebooks
+A repository of various Jupyter (IPython) notebooks.
+Check branches for specific topics.